 So, for a variety of reasons, including exploring something new, learning expression in movement and fitness, John began taking ballet and modern classes at The Culture House in 2014.
 Since then, he has participated in Störling Dance Theater's production of Underground and The Culture House's production of The Snow Queen.
 This is John's third season with VidaDance.

 Jami started gymnastics at age nine and moved on to dance a few years later with Eagles Gymnastics’ dance fusion, training mostly in lyrical and jazz.
 She is a student at VidaDance Studio, has danced with her high school dance team for two years, and competed regularly in regional competitions.
 She has placed in the top five overall in every competition she has ever entered, including winning first overall at Talent on Parade.
 She has also received a Perfect Showmanship Award and has been invited to compete in TOP Starz Performance Group with Talent on Parade Nationals for three years in a row.
 She is a budding choreographer, who has set two pieces on VidaDance company members for National Dance Week Kansas City as part of its Catalyst program in 2017 & 2018, and has had two of her pieces performed in VidaDance shows at the KC Fringe Festival in 2016 & 2017.
-She will be attending the University of Missouri in fall 2018 and is planning to obtain her degree in journalism, and maybe eventually open up her own studio.
+She is attending the University of Missouri and plans to obtain her degree in journalism, and maybe eventually open up her own studio.
 Jami began her student apprenticeship with VidaDance in December 2015, and in May 2018, was promoted to a full company member upon graduation from high school.